-In Vivo is an online platform specialized in multidisciplinary research on contemporary artistic creation, with an (almost) exclusive preoccupation with Performing Arts (theatre, choreography and dance, circus, performance art, opera) and Cinema.
+The platform In Vivo, registered at the Bibliothèque Nationale de France with the ISSN N° 2825-9599, is specialized in multidisciplinary research on contemporary artistic creation, with an (almost) exclusive preoccupation with Performing Arts (theatre, choreography and dance, circus, performance art, opera) and Cinema.
 Given the hybridity of contemporary artistic forms, In Vivo intends to host reflections on the written arts (literature, comics, biographies, etc.) and non-cinematic visual arts (painting, sculpture, architecture, photography, installations, etc.) notably in their imbrication with the performing scenes and screens.

 In Vivo is a bilingual platform (French and English), which was broadly created for two main reasons.

 Firstly, academic work on Performing Arts and Cinema mainly emanates from within these specific sites of artistic research.
 The presence of such approaches in other academic disciplines and publications remains marginal, even when the multidisciplinary seems to be the scope.
 Thus, In Vivo intends to attract specialists from fields of expertise which are, in a way, exterior to Performing Arts and Cinema.
 It aims to encourage analyses of artistic creation which combine, in a mutually exploratory manner (in vivo), artistic and non-artistic perspectives and methodologies.